 The loan approval process starts with the loan application.
-The typical loan application will ask for the company name, phone, address, industry, list of owners, type of loan and the purpose of the loan.
-There are many different types of loans: line of credits, term loans, SBA loans, etc.
+The typical loan application will ask for the company name, phone, address, industry, list of owners, type of loan, and the purpose of the loan.
+There are many different types of loans: line of credit, revolver loans, mezzanine loans, term loans, SBA loans, etc.

 The loan application will also require additional financial information such as: